 and so, in particular, $\mu_T(y,1)= \mu_T(1,y).$ Finally, $\mu_T(1,y)$ is a log-convex and thus continuous function of $\log(y)$. \end{Proposition} \begin{proof} Again, the existence of the limits follows from concatenation and unfolding arguments as given in Section~4 of~\cite{JOW06}.
 The log-convexity result is easily adapted from~\cite[Thm.~6.3]{JOW06}. \end{proof}

-Therefore the critical fugacity for \saws\ in a strip is independent of which wall the interacting monomers are situated on.
+Therefore the {growth constant} for interacting SAWs in a strip is independent of which wall the interacting monomers are situated on.
 As per our discussion in Section~\ref{sec:identity}, it turns out to be convenient to put the interacting monomers on the top, rather than at the bottom.